AmoebeLabs/swiss-army-knife-card-manual/docs/basics/animations/state-operators.md

 ##:sak-sak-logo: JavaScript template usage
 Advanced usage example using JavaScript to determine the state.

-This example is from the views that use the weather-type and display an **animated** external SVG to display the current weather-type.
+This example is from the views that use the weather type and display an **animated** external SVG to display the current weather type.

 As you can see the current state is returned, ie always a match.
-The `usersvg` tool then returns the current image which is also a JavaScript template that checks the state of the sun.sun and adds either "day" or "night" to the state to distinguish between day (sun) and night (moon) weather types.
+The `usersvg` tool then returns the current image which is also a JavaScript template that checks the state of the `sun.sun` and adds either "day" or "night" to the state to distinguish between day (sun) and night (moon) weather types.

 ```yaml linenums="1" hl_lines="17 18"
 - type: 'usersvg'